kavinjindal/Free-Runner/README.md

  - There are currently no enemies added, but there will be enemies inserted in the future updates of the game.
  - There are 4 lives for the player in the whole game.

+# Future Updates :

+I will be no longer working on this game

 # Installation:
 - > There is another node.zip file that you will have to install in your system in order to run the game.
 - > The file is known as node.dll, this file is essential to run several games on systems.